 Initial Training Period

 Employers can now use an initial training period to help acclimatize new employees and acquire the knowledge and skills required to perform a particular job.
 Employees must agree to this period specified in the employment contract.
-Initial training period must not exceed three months in general.
+Initial training period must not exceed 3 months in general.

 Employment for an indefinite term can now include discontinuous work in cases where the services are required for fixed periods, or seasons and not throughout the week, month, or year.
 This arrangement allows suspension of the employment contract during off-seasons.